burrt/burrt.github.io/_posts/2020-04-07-rich-dad-poor-dad.md

 Understand your business and assets e.g. McDonald's real estate is what makes it so valuable and Ray was someone who knew the the significance of all his locations.
 Most people spend their entire lives minding someone elses business and **not their own** - the reward for this is often debt.
 Your business revolves around the asset column and this is what the rich focuses on - working for an employer is still necessary but remember it should always be a short-term goal.

-> Businesses that do not require my presence **I own** them, but they are managed or run by **other people**.
+> Businesses that **I own** do not require my presence, instead they are managed or run by **other people**.
 If I have to work there, it's not a business - it becomes my job.

 Remember the success of starting your own company is very slim - decide carefully before committing.

 > Once a dollar goes into your assets, it becomes your employee.
-The best thing about money ist hat it works 24 hours a day and can work for generations.
+The best thing about money is that it works 24 hours a day and can work for generations.

 ### The History of Taxes and the Power of Corporations